MrPozitiff/OctoPrint-EXOTouch/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for TouchUI.
+This section guides you through submitting a bug report for EXOTouch.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 If you'd like, you can use [this template](#template-for-submitting-bug-reports) to structure the information.

 #### OctoPrint and plugins
 Sometimes bugs can be related to a specific plugin or OctoPrint version.
-Since TouchUI extends the code base of OctoPrint, a bug can also exist in the default interface.
+Since EXOTouch extends the code base of OctoPrint, a bug can also exist in the default interface.
 * Check if the bug also exists in the default interface.
 If yes, report this problem to [OctoPrint](https://github.com/foosel/OctoPrint).
-* Check if you have installed a plugin that interferes with TouchUI or your bug.
+* Check if you have installed a plugin that interferes with EXOTouch or your bug.
 If you do; try to disable it.
 If it has no effect, add this to your bug report.

 #### Before Submitting A Bug Report

-* **Check the [Troubleshooting on the Wiki](https://github.com/BillyBlaze/OctoPrint-TouchUI/wiki/Setup:-Troubleshooting)** for a list of common questions and problems.
+* **Check the [Troubleshooting on the Wiki](https://github.com/BillyBlaze/OctoPrint-EXOTouch/wiki/Setup:-Troubleshooting)** for a list of common questions and problems.
-* **Perform a [cursory search](https://github.com/BillyBlaze/OctoPrint-TouchUI/issues?utf8=%E2%9C%93&q=)** to see if the problem has already been reported.
+* **Perform a [cursory search](https://github.com/BillyBlaze/OctoPrint-EXOTouch/issues?utf8=%E2%9C%93&q=)** to see if the problem has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?